-The audio and video collections of the Library support the instructional and research needs of the campus.
+The audio and video collections of the Northeastern Libraries support the instructional and research needs of the campus.
 Since media is often used as a part of classroom instruction, the foundation for selection and purchase is closely linked to the current curriculum.
 Media materials are offered in all subjects, in support of university departments and programs of study.
 Some disciplines (Media and Screen Studies, Music, Communication Studies, for example) rely more heavily on non-print formats, as the media is intrinsic to the message.

 Funding for the purchase of media in the Library is often problematical, as prices may be much higher than those of print or electronic text materials.
 This is especially true for documentary films.
 Purchase requests over \$250 will be carefully reviewed and the department may be asked to share the cost.
 It may not be possible to afford accompanying public performance rights.
 In addition, physical media formats are often superseded and must be replaced, adding to their ongoing cost.
+When affordable, streaming media is now the preferred format for lease or purchase.